DavidMarquesSousa/Calculadora/README.md

 This file is written in Markdown.
 You can copy the text below and paste it directly into a new file named README.md in your "Calculadora" project folder.

 🧮 Calculadora Web
   A clean, modern, and responsive web-based calculator built with vanilla JavaScript, HTML, and styled with the Bootstrap framework.
-This project provides a user-friendly interface for performing standard arithmetic operations with robust error handling.
+This project provides a user-    friendly interface for performing standard arithmetic operations with robust error handling.

 📸 Screenshot
   (Suggestion: Replace the link below with a real screenshot of your project!)

 ✨ Features
-Standard Arithmetic: Perform addition (+), subtraction (-), multiplication (*), and division (/).
+  -Standard Arithmetic: Perform addition (+), subtraction (-), multiplication (*), and division (/).

-On-Screen Display: All numbers and operations are clearly shown on the display.
+  -On-Screen Display: All numbers and operations are clearly shown on the display.

-Input Protection: The main display is set to readonly to prevent invalid keyboard input, ensuring all entries are made via the on-screen buttons.
+  -Input Protection: The main display is set to readonly to prevent invalid keyboard input, ensuring all entries are made via the on-screen buttons.

-Error Handling: The calculator uses try...catch blocks to safely handle invalid expressions (e.g., 5 * / 3) and provides user-friendly alerts.
+  -Error Handling: The calculator uses try...catch blocks to safely handle invalid expressions (e.g., 5 * / 3) and provides user-friendly alerts.

-Clear Functionality: A "C" button is included to clear the display and reset the calculation.
+  -Clear Functionality: A "C" button is included to clear the display and reset the calculation.

-Responsive Design: Built with Bootstrap, the layout adapts smoothly to both desktop and mobile screens.
+  -Responsive Design: Built with Bootstrap, the layout adapts smoothly to both desktop and mobile screens.

 🛠️ Tech Stack
-This project was built using fundamental web technologies:
+  -This project was built using fundamental web technologies:

-HTML5: Provides the core structure and elements of the calculator.
+  -HTML5: Provides the core structure and elements of the calculator.

-Bootstrap 5: A powerful CSS framework used for styling buttons, the display, and creating a responsive grid layout.
+  -Bootstrap 5: A powerful CSS framework used for styling buttons, the display, and creating a responsive grid layout.

-Vanilla JavaScript (ES6+): Powers all the client-side logic, including:
+  -Vanilla JavaScript (ES6+): Powers all the client-side logic, including:

-Appending values to the display (addVal()).
+  -Appending values to the display (addVal()).

-Handling operator input (operation()).
+  -Handling operator input (operation()).

-Processing the final calculation (calculate()).
+  -Processing the final calculation (calculate()).

 💡 Code Highlight: Core Logic
-The heart of the calculator is the calculate() function, which uses eval() inside a try...catch block to safely compute the final result.
+  -The heart of the calculator is the calculate() function, which uses eval() inside a try...catch block to safely compute the final result.

 JavaScript